starkmapper/developerstances/README.md

 ## Future Plans

+* Incorporate feedback on v0.1 of the trading cards
+* Add Developer Stances Trading Cards source files
 * Add existing articles on Developer behavior
 * Write articles detailing each of the Developer stances
-* Incorporate feedback on v0.1 of the trading cards
 * [maybe] Write a full facilitation guide for the improv workshop
 * [maybe] Do a kickstarter for printing v0.2 of the trading cards
+* [maybe] Get original artwork to allow commercial use

 ## Contributing